Acceptance of Transfer Credit

 - The articulation agreement for engineering technology courses between Southwest Tennessee Community College (STCC) and the University of Memphis was terminated as of August 2004.
 STCC began designating courses in their catalog as either N (not intended for transfer) or T (intended for transfer).
 Transfer credit is now evaluated on a course by course basis.
 The Department continues to honor the articulation agreement that was in place for all courses completed prior to fall 2004.

-- All courses transferred from a two-year school will be treated as lower division for purposes of determining residency requirements.
+- All courses transferred from a two-year school will be treated as lower division for purposes of determining residency requirements and can only be transferred in for 1000 or 2000 level classes.

 Procedures for Validation of Transfer Credit